CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Methodology

 To address the limitations of existing designs, we propose \titlename, which consists of two key stages: point-region contrast (RPC) and region-aware distillation (RAD), as shown in Figure~\ref{fig:overview}.
 PRC achieves a more finegrained and balanced formulation of both point- and region-level contrastive pretraining on LiDAR point clouds.
 RAD is a dense distillation framework from LiDAR to camera feature maps, which takes into account the assigned region for each distilled point-level embedding.

 Specifically, let $\mathcal{X}$ denote the pristine point cloud, where each element $\vx \in \R^3$ represents a point coordinate in the 3D space.
 We first develop an unsupervised \textbf{semantic pooling}.
-After applying ground removal to eliminate redundant ground points, Our critical observation shows that most objects become isolated in the 3D space.
-Consequently, we utilize DBSCAN~\cite{10.5555/3001460.3001507} to cluster the remaining points, filtering out clusters that are too large or high to be semantically meaningful using simple yet effective heuristics.
+After applying ground removal to eliminate redundant ground points, our critical observation shows that most objects become isolated in the 3D space.
+Consequently, we utilize DBSCAN~\citep{10.5555/3001460.3001507} to cluster the remaining points, filtering out clusters that are too large or high to be semantically meaningful using simple yet effective heuristics.
 Unlike the \textit{bottom-up} proposal generation method that blindly clusters points with a predefined distance (ball query) or number ($k$NN), such as ProposalContrast (\S~\ref{sec:existing}) which may lose object-level semantics, our semantic pooling is performed in a \textit{top-down} manner to better capture object-level information.
-We augment every point with its belonging region in the 4-th dimension, forming $\mathcal{X}' = \{\vx' \in \R^4\}$.
-We denote the 4-th dimension, \ie $\vx'[3] = -1$ and $\vx'[3] \geq 0$ as semantic-less and semantic-rich points, respectively, and the number denotes the region index.
+We augment every point with its belonging region in the 4-th dimension, forming $\mathcal{X}' = \{\vx' \in \R^4\}$. \rebuttal{We denote the 4-th dimension, \ie $\vx'[3] = -1$ and $\vx'[3] \in \mathbb{Z}_{0}^{+}$ as semantic-less and semantic-rich points, respectively.
+The value in a semantic-rich point represents which semantic cluster it belongs to.}

 Subsequently, we apply two sets of spatial augmentations to $\mathcal{X}'$, resulting in $\mathcal{X}'^1 = T_1(\mathcal{X}')$ and $\mathcal{X}'^2 = T_2(\mathcal{X}')$.
 The augmentation, a combination of randomly sampled rotation, flip, and scaling, is only applied to the LiDAR input coordinates.
 We then employ our \textbf{RPC} (\S~\ref{sec:prc}) to train the LiDAR backbone $f_\mathrm{LiDAR}$.
 Given the image input $\mX \in \R^{N \times H \times W}$, where $N$ represents the number of cameras, we use the camera backbone $f_\mathrm{Camera}$ to generate the feature map $\mF^\mathrm{Camera}$.
 Finally, we apply \textbf{RAD} (\S~\ref{sec:rad}) to $\mF^\mathrm{Camera} = f_{\mathrm{Camera}}(\mX)$ and $\mF^\mathrm{LiDAR} = f_{\mathrm{LiDAR}}(\mathcal{X})$ to train $f_\mathrm{Camera}$.